Artezaru/pyclickimage/docs/source/usage_doc/using_the_GUI.rst

 -----------------

 To add clicks to the image, simply click on the desired points (left-click) in the image displayed in the GUI.
+Right-clicking add a point (None, None) to the image, which can be useful to skip a click.

 Managing the Click Groups
 --------------------------